 Four electromechanical target coils are included, one in series with each SCR.
 These targets operate on one ampere of trip current when the associated SCR passes current.
 The trip circuit resistance in the relay is 0.40 ohm.
-Three target lamps are included in the Type SLAT51P as shown on the internal connections diagram Fig. 2.
+Three target lamps are included and three additional lamps are available as options in the Type SLAT51U as shown on the internal connections diagram Fig. 2.
 Refer to the overall logic diagram for the scheme for the target lamps provided.
 When TL32 is provided, its output will prevent the target lamps from turning on.
 A long pickup setting on this timer will permit all functions that operate to light their associated lamps.
 A short time setting will allow only those functions that operate initially to be indicated.